 34 Alleged Aryan Brotherhood of Texas Gang Members Indicted on Federal Racketeering Charges

-HOUSTON – Thirty-four alleged members of the Aryan Brotherhood of Texas gang (ABT), including four of its most senior leaders, have been indicted by a federal grand jury in Houston for allegedly conspiring to participate in a racketeering enterprise, announced Assistant Attorney General Lanny A. Breuer of the Justice Department’s Criminal Division, U.S. Attorney Kenneth Magidson of the Southern District of Texas, Special Agent in Charge Melvin D. King of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and FBI Special Agent in Charge Stephen L. Morris.
+Thirty-four alleged members of the Aryan Brotherhood of Texas gang (ABT), including four of its most senior leaders, have been indicted by a federal grand jury in Houston for allegedly conspiring to participate in a racketeering enterprise, announced Assistant Attorney General Lanny A. Breuer of the Justice Department’s Criminal Division, U.S. Attorney Kenneth Magidson of the Southern District of Texas, Special Agent in Charge Melvin D. King of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Houston Division and FBI Special Agent in Charge Stephen L. Morris of the Houston Field Office.

-The 17-count superseding indictment was returned by a federal grand jury Oct.
+The 17 count superseding indictment was returned by a federal grand jury on Oct.
 22, 2012, and unsealed today in U.S. District Court in the Southern District of Texas.
 Fourteen individuals were taken into custody today, and 15 defendants charged in the superseding indictment are already in custody.
 Five defendants remain at large.

-“Today’s takedown represents a devastating blow to the leadership of ABT,” said Breuer.
-“Four ABT generals, 13 additional alleged ABT leaders and numerous other gang members and associates are named in the indictment.
+“Today’s takedown represents a devastating blow to the leadership of ABT,” said Assistant Attorney General Breuer.
+“Four ABT generals, 13 additional alleged ABT leaders, and numerous other gang members and associates are named in the indictment.
 As charged, ABT uses extreme violence and threats of violence to maintain internal discipline and retaliate against those believed to be cooperating with law enforcement.
 Through violence and intimidation, ABT allegedly exerts control over prison populations and neighborhoods, and instills fear in those who come in contact with its members.
-As today’s operations show, the Criminal Division, working closely with its federal, state and local law enforcement partners, is determined to continue disrupting and dismantling ABT and other violent, criminal gangs.”
+As today’s operations show, the Criminal Division, working closely with its federal, state, and local law enforcement partners, is determined to continue disrupting and dismantling ABT and other violent, criminal gangs.”

 As charged, the defendants range from senior leaders to soldiers of the ABT, a “whites only,” prison-based gang with members operating inside and outside of state and federal prisons throughout Texas and elsewhere in the United States since at least the early 1980s.